-The best thing about streaming from a computer is the ability to be able to add overlays to your live streams.
+The best thing about streaming from a computer instead of from a console is the ability to be able to add overlays to your live streams.
 Having a unique design can really help your channel stand out, whilst reaffirming your brands theme or colour scheme.

 How to Set Up Twitch Overlays in OBS

 Firstly, you are going to want to add a new scene to OBS by clicking the + on the scenes dock.
 Once your first scene is created, you can start adding your source and overlays.
-Once you have your first scene, you can start adding your overlays;
+Once you have your first scene, you can start adding your overlays:

-Step 1: Click the + icon in the bottom right of your sources section.
+Open OBS Studio andclick the + icon in the bottom right of your sources section.

-Step 2: Select the type of source you want to add.
+Select the type of source you want to add.
 For example; static backgrounds will be Image, animated backgrounds will be Media Source.
 Now click OK.

-Step 3: A properties window for the new source should now be on screen.
+A properties window for the new source should now be on screen.
 If you are adding an image or media source, click browse.

-Step 4: Locate the folder which includes your stream assets and select the file you need for the scene you are creating, then click open (if you have an overlay pack, you may have to unzip the pack folder first).
+Locate the folder which includes your stream assets and select the file you need for the scene you are creating, then click open (if you have an overlay pack, you may have to unzip the pack folder first).

-Step 6: Repeat the process until your scene is complete.
+Repeat the process until your scene is complete.